Skip to content

 I no longer know how many times I’ve visited Cagayan province ever since I first set foot on June 2005.
 For more than a decade, there’s always something to experience and learn everytime I’m there despite the long bus rides.
-I’ve marveled at its religious heritage, was in awe of its natural wonders and always delighted in partaking its culinary offerings.
+I’ve marveled at its religious heritage, admired its natural wonders, and enjoyed its culinary offerings.
 And always, in my mind, I ask myself, when I should go back, especially if I’m craving for pansit batil patung.

 A rich religious heritage

-The colonizing Spaniards first reached the northern part of the Philippines in 1581 with an expeditionary group sent to explore the Cagayan Valley.
+The Spaniards first arrived in northern Philippines in 1581.
+They sent an expeditionary group to explore the Cagayan Valley.
 But it was in 1594 when the Dominican Order started its evangelization resulting in the building of churches with bricks coming from the massive hornos (ovens) in Tuguegarao and Camalaniugan.
 And thus, one of the provinces worthy of a visita iglesia.

-The Cathedral of Tuguegarao is resplendent with its massive façade and tall belfry.
-Although it has undergone renovation, obliterating some of the façade details, its retablos have been restored to its original design.
-In the same city, the quaint Ermita de San Jacinto fascinates with its unique façade.
+The massive façade and tall belfry make the Cathedral of Tuguegarao stand out.
+Although renovations removed some façade details, restorers brought its retablos back to their original design.
+In the same city, the quaint Ermita de San Jacinto captivates with its unique façade.

 In the municipality of Alcala, the St. Philomene Church is the widest in the region while the town of Iguig is known for the flying buttresses of its heritage church.
 But what makes this an unforgettable church is the sweeping vista of the Cagayan River meandering the lowlands while life sized stations of the cross at its grounds is a popular Lenten destination.

 The town of Piat is the top pilgrimage town in the province with the miraculous image of the Virgin Mary drawing thousands of pilgrims from all walks of life.
-While up north, Camalaniugan is known for the oldest bell in the Philippines, the Sta.
-Maria, cast in 1595.
+Up north, Camalaniugan proudly showcases the Sta.
+Maria—the oldest bell in the Philippines, cast in 1595.
 Lallo on the other hand used to be the seat of the Diocese of Nueva Segovia in the 16th century before it was transferred to Vigan but the old church continues to face the ever encroaching Cagayan River.

 Caves, beaches and Palaui Island

 Up the northeastern coast is the Anguib Beach which is becoming a popular destination although, now, you can only reach it by pumpboats.
 Talisay trees line the beach while a walk of snipes are busy feeding at the water’s edge.
-And we were served a feast of seafoods including lobsters!
+They served us a feast of seafood, including lobsters!

-But it is magical Palaui Island that takes one’s breath away.
+But it is magical Palaui Island that takes one’s breath away, a very remote spot in Cagayan Province.
 It’s rugged, with steep hills and cliffs jutting out from the water.
 It’s thick with forests teeming with unique flora and fauna and lonely coves strewn with dead corals, smoothened pebbles and fine sand.
-At Cape Engaño, the ruins of a Spanish colonial era lighthouse stands forlorn, overlooking the often rough and choppy seas.
+At Cape Engno, the ruins of a Spanish colonial era lighthouse stands forlorn, overlooking the often rough and choppy seas.
 It’s a short trek up this structure but the views are amazing.

 Sweets, garlic longanisa and pansit